-KALAMAZOO, Mich. — The Michigan Court of Appeals has decided against hearing an appeal of murder charges against a man involved in a fatal crash that killed and injured multiple bicyclists last year.
+KALAMAZOO, Mich. — The Michigan Supreme Court has decided against hearing an appeal of murder charges against a man involved in a crash that killed and injured multiple bicyclists.

 Kalamazoo County Chief Assistant Prosecutor Scott Brower tells the Kalamazoo Gazette that following Wednesday’s order by the state’s highest court the case will move toward a possible trial.